mhrosas/mhrosas.github.io/publications.md

 My publications and preprints.

-1. The priority lattice, (2026)
+1. The priority lattice, (2026), a novel lattice whose maximal chains are indexed by parking functions.
-   > A remarkable lattice whose maximal chains are indexed by parking functions.
+   >
     > with  Adrián Lillo\
     > [Arxiv](https://arxiv.org/abs/2603.28905)